hoyangtsai/resume/README.md

 - Tech Stack

-  - Using RequireJS and SASS to develop Firefox OS apps and the cloud drive
+  - Use RequireJS and SASS to develop Firefox OS apps and the cloud drive
-  - Using AngularJS ans SASS to develop the restaurant search
+  - Use AngularJS ans SASS to develop the restaurant search
-  - Using CodeIgniter and MySQL to develop the back-end REST APIs
+  - Use CodeIgniter and MySQL to develop the back-end REST APIs
-  - Using Tesseract OCR with Java to develop character recognition
+  - Use Tesseract OCR with Java to develop character recognition

 ### Software Engineer - Hismax Tech